azozims/football_analysis_using_roboflow/README.md

 ![Uploading image.png…]()

-I got my projectand dataset from Roboflow
+I got my project and dataset from Roboflow

+Trained Models:

+Trained Yolo v5

+To run this project, you need to have the following requirements installed:

+Python 3.x
+ultralytics
+supervision
+OpenCV
+NumPy
+Matplotlib
+Pandas